Willard Scott: From Bozo the Clown to Ronald McDonald's creation

 Washington, D.C., McDonald's stores had enjoyed incredible customer attendance when Scott appeared as Bozo the Clown.
-When WRC-TV cancelled the show, Scott could no longer appear as that popular clown.
+When WRC-TV cancelled the show, Scott could no longer appear as that character.
 The local McDonald's franchisees wanted another clown to drive sales and asked Scott to develop a new character.
 Scott said "At the time, Bozo was the hottest children's show on the air.
 You could probably have sent Pluto the Dog or Dumbo the Elephant over and it would have been equally as successful.
 But I was there, and I was Bozo...
 There was something about the combination of hamburgers and Bozo that was irresistible to kids...
 That's why when Bozo went off the air a few years later, the local McDonald's people asked me to come up with a new character to take Bozo's place.
 So, I sat down and created Ronald McDonald".

-Scott's Ronald McDonald costume included a small paper cup over his nose, a cardboard food tray worn as a hat and a cardboard food tray containing a complete McDonald's meal - a wrapped hamburger, paper bag of fries and a drink, worn just above the front of his pants that “magically” replaced the hamburger every time one disappeared.
+Scott's Ronald McDonald costume included a small paper cup over his nose, a large cardboard food tray worn as a hat and another smaller one worn at the beltline containing a complete McDonald's meal - a wrapped hamburger, a paper bag of fries and a drink - that “magically” replaced the hamburger every time one disappeared.
 Scott portrayed Ronald McDonald from 1963 through 1967, appearing in three television commercials and narrating a 45 rpm recording of "The Night Before Christmas" as part of a 1963 holiday promotion.
 The record has become a sought-after collectible.

 McDonald's corporation purchased the Washington, D.C., franchise back from the area franchisees and became the owner of the Ronald McDonald intellectual property.
-Scott was told he would continue to portray the clown but just before he was to appear at the 1966 Macy’s Thanksgiving Day Parade, Scott was replaced by a new clown actor, Coco, who had been a clown in the Ringling Brothers circus.
+Scott was told he would continue to portray the clown but just before he was to appear at the 1966 Macy's Thanksgiving Day Parade, Scott was replaced by a new clown actor, Coco, who had been a clown in the Ringling Brothers circus.

 In his book Fast Food Nation, Eric Schlosser claims that McDonald's replaced Scott on account of his weight, supposedly concerned about McDonald's image.
 Scott denied the claims and cited other commitments he had at the time.

-The Ronald Show

 Scott continued to appear as Ronald McDonald in the Washington, D.C., broadcast market.
 In 1966, Scott served as master of ceremonies WRC-TV's new program, The Ronald Show.
 The show had a studio audience of 30 youngsters every Saturday who played games, performed dramatic skits and interacted with Scott as clown Ronald.
 Scott said the show was "One of those magnificent rare treasures ... featuring dramatizations and dance contests."